IRS Tax Appeal – The Latest On What You Need To Know

 - Your only concern is that you cannot afford to pay the amount you owe.

 The objective of the IRS Appeals Division is to resolve disputes between taxpayers and the IRS.
-The rules governing the appeals process are precise and must be adhered to.
-The appeal is your chance to restate you case and explain why you should be given another evaluation – a chance that should not be wasted without professional representation.
+The rules governing the appeals process are precise and exacting.
+The appeal is your chance to restate you case and explain why you should be given another evaluation.
+A chance that should not be thrown away without professional representation.

 If you are unsure whether you should appeal your tax dispute, please contact Tax Samaritan for a free 30-minute consultation to determine whether you have a valid dispute that the: